 Many hours later, we had a full body, hairy wolf-girl.
 We had finally finished and were all tired.
 And we still had the shoot to do.
 Starting the makeup at 3 am was a good decision, as it gave us plenty of daylight time to get some shots in the nearby woods.
 I did two sets for the shoot; one in the woods in natural light and one in my studio with atmospheric lighting.
 I also dragged half the woods into my studio to dress the backdrop.

 Kari is an amazing model with an uncanny ability to inhabit a character.
-As the Wolf Girl, she writhed and prowled like a real pack hunter, snarled her teeth in an unsettling manner and held herself like a real wild beast.
+As the She-Wolf, she writhed and prowled like a real pack hunter, snarled her teeth in an unsettling manner and held herself like a real wild beast.
 And, in between, she’d giggle and mess around to make us laugh.

 There was absolutely no way I could have done this project without the help I had.
 Everyone put their all into it and the resulting photos look pretty awesome.

-Model: Kari Kalamity (Wolf)
+Model: Kari Kalamity (She-Wolf)

 Victim: Paul J Mathias